danielsauter/rapid-android-development/chapter-10-using-sqlite-databases.md

 The process of creating tables and inserting and selecting data is in principle the same for any SQLite database project.
 Whether you have four or forty fields, a hundred or a thousand rows, this project can serve as a template for many of your data-driven Android projects.

-Besides working with all the data in our database table, there is another important aspect of a database we need to explore&—selecting data using a condition and returning only values that match that condition, which brings us to our next section.
+Besides working with all the data in our database table, there is another important aspect of a database we need to explore—selecting data using a condition and returning only values that match that condition, which brings us to our next section.

 ###Refine SQLite Results Using WHERE Clauses

 Since we recorded data into a SQLite database, we can do much more with the data than parsing our `data` row by row.
 For example, `KetaiSQLite` methods can help us get the minimum and maximum values of a particular field in our table.
 This comes in very handy when we’re displaying time-series graphs and want to distribute our data points evenly across a display in a way that takes full advantage of the available pixel real estate of each Android device.

 Conditional `SQL` queries using `WHERE` clauses allow us to search table records that match a particular value we specify in our clause.
-It returns all rows for which the `WHERE` clause is `true`. `WHERE` clauses are often used with one of the following operators: `=`, `&lt;&gt;`, `&gt;`, `&gt;=`, `&lt;`, `&lt;=`, or `LIKE`.
+It returns all rows for which the `WHERE` clause is `true`. `WHERE` clauses are often used with one of the following operators: `=`, `<>`, `>`, `>=`, `<`, `<=`, or `LIKE`.

-For instance, adding `WHERE x &gt; 5` to our `SELECT` statement will only return records that have values greater than `5` in the `x` field of our `data` table.
+For instance, adding `WHERE x > 5` to our `SELECT` statement will only return records that have values greater than `5` in the `x` field of our `data` table.
 Similarly, we could request from the `data` table in our previous sketch <!--ref linkend="code.sqlite-->, only the `name` of a person older than `age` `21`.
 This way we can quickly implement many of the user-driven interactions we know from searching an online store for books only by a particular author, or shopping for merchandise from a particular brand.

 Let’s explore `WHERE` clauses based on the code we’ve just worked on to visualize sensor data stored in our SQLite database table we’ve called `data`.
 We’ll leave the structure of the sketch intact but add a query that uses a `WHERE` clause to find only those records that match our condition.